dao-duc-tung/sagemaker-ml-system/README.md

   - CloudWatch dashboard to monitor system metrics
   - Send alarm to admin email
 - **Automation**
-  - Auto rerun system pipeline monthly
+  - Auto rerun system pipeline monthly, on data uploaded, on source code changed, and on feature drift detected
-  - Upload data to S3 bucket -> auto rerun system pipeline
-  - Source code updated -> auto rerun system pipeline
-  - Feature drift detected -> auto rerun system pipeline
   - Auto-scaling SM endpoint
-  - Auto shifting traffic from the old LD endpoint to the new LD endpoint
   - Canary deployment strategy with rollback on error

 ## Architecture